Live virtual tour on June 8, 2025, at 3:00 pm in English (Montreal)

 Exporail, the Canadian Railway Museum is offering a virtual tour of the Canada Car, once used by Charles Melville Hays, former president of the Grand Trunk Railway.
 This car, built in 1897, is usually inaccessible to the public when visiting Exporail.
 This unique experience will allow visitors to explore the vehicle’s interior and hidden secrets.
 Moreover, visitors will learn more about the life of Charles Melville Hays, a great visionary of Canadian railways.

-Live virtual tour on May 4, 2025, at 3:00 pm in English (EST)
+Live virtual tour on May 4, 2025, at 3:00 pm in English (Montreal)

 Duration: approximately 45 minutes (+15 minutes for questions)